booz-allen-hamilton/agile-playbook/2_Introduction.md

 Robust, reliable, well designed.
 These are not things that we just automatically get by having a Product Owner and a Scrum Master.
 Much less are these things we get by having really good Portfolio Vision and an Agile Release Train...
 If we do not build it well, all our teamwork, communication, retrospectives, business focus and WIP limitation are for nothing."

 Delivering great systems requires a dedication to the craft and an eye toward excellence.
 Technical agility and strength is necessary for teams to be truly agile.
-The Craftsmanship section will walks through practical ways to inject technical health into your solutions.
+The Craftsmanship section will walk through practical ways to inject technical health into your solutions.

 ### On measurement and planning
-Self organizaed teams still need ways to estimate their work and predict how much they can accomplish.
+Self organized teams still need ways to estimate their work and predict how much they can accomplish.
 Plus, measuring progress and performance helps the team improve overall.
 Agile measurement is a topic that impacts the entire team and is not reserved for managers.
-We will take a look at some specific mearsurments and discuss their meaning.
+We will take a look at some specific measurements and discuss their meaning.

 ### On adaptation
 The purpose of measurement is to improve and adjust based on findings.
 Adpatation is key to improving team outcomes and adjusting as the environment and team changes.
 We will look at a couple ways to regularly examine and find ways to improve the team and product.

 ### On management
  In a system with self organizing teams, where is the room for a manager?
 What does agile management versus leadership look like and how does this affect everyone on the team?
-We will take a look at how the manager leads in an agile organizaiton.
+We will take a look at how the manager leads in an agile organization.